WebAssembly/spec/spectec/test-prose/TEST.md

     - _u1? is ?(()).

 Vectype_sub
-- vectype matches the vector type vectype.
+- the vector type vectype matches itself.

 Valtype_sub
 - the value type valtype_u0 matches the value type valtype_u1 if: